 When you are overloaded with thoughts, mental arguments, and disturbed either you find it hard to fall asleep or you feel sleepy the entire day.
 You overwork your brain and you get exhausted, just in case you notice any difference in the sleeping pattern of your partner try to understand the reason.

 How to help your partner with anxiety who is always dull and tired?
 A person going through mental stress will try to wear a mask of a happy face but very soon they feel secluded and that dullness becomes quite prominent on their face.
-They feel tired and avoid being in the center of any conversation, they get worked up very easily.
+They feel tired and avoid being at the centre of any conversation, they get worked up very easily.

 Social anxiety is the extended version of general anxiety, in social anxiety, a person avoids social gatherings and feels anxious in public events.
 They might cancel the plan at the last moment or delay in responding to any plans of social gatherings.
 They somehow feel uncomfortable.

 How to help your partner with anxiety when they fear the unknown.
-A person who has anxiety issues can’t help but worries a lot and imagines things that may not even happen.
-It’s their fear of getting judged, getting labeled, or being questioned that makes them anxious and restless.
+A person who has anxiety issues can’t help but worry a lot and imagine things that may not even happen.
+It’s their fear of getting judged, being labelled, or being questioned that makes them anxious and restless.

-The unknown fear, excessive worries, and self-doubt is all the result of overthinking or leads to overthinking, in this oxymoronic situation it becomes worst for the individual to come out of the loop and break it without any supportive help.
+The unknown fear, excessive worries, and self-doubt are all the result of overthinking or leading to overthinking, in this oxymoronic situation it becomes worse for the individual to come out of the loop and break it without any supportive help.

 7 ways to help your partner with anxiety and save your relationship